carlmartus/libestk/README.md

 libestk
 =======

-OpenGL ES Toolkit v4.0.0.
+OpenGL ES Toolkit v5.0.0-dev.

 This project is a continuation of [ESTK](https://github.com/carlmartus/estk) which can be considered version 1.0 of libestk.

+*LibESTK* is a utility library ment to make *OpenGL ES 2.0* operations easier to perform with fewer calls compared to the standard *OpenGL* library.

 Documentation can be found [here](DOC.md).